 - Yamim (Days) B’Naiture (Sundays)

 Monthly outdoor gatherings in natural spaces, including Bela Farm, Earl Bales Park, and High Park.
 Participants will build their wilderness skills and awareness while engaging in embodied learning that draws from the Hebrew calendar and the narratives and wisdom of Jewish history and teachings.
 Youth will engage in group, one-on-one, and solo experiences to build collaboration and independence.
+Our nature-based programs are both structured and flexible, affording our mentors the openness to adapt to and follow the interests and energies of our participants.

 - Evenings B’Yachad (Together) (Wednesdays)